tardate/LittleArduinoProjects/Electronics101/FM/TEA5767/README.md

 The [TEA5767.ino](./TEA5767.ino) sketch is a quick test and demonstration.
 It uses the [Wire library](https://www.arduino.cc/en/reference/wire) to send the raw commands to the chip over the I²C bus.

-The sketch skips through a selection of local FM stations.
+The sketch simply skips through a selection of local FM stations.

 The output power of the chip is very low - to low to directly drive headphones for example.
 I used the [LEAP#210 TDA7297Kit](../../AudioAmps/TDA7297Kit) to amplify the output and drive stereo speakers.